harveyt/harveyt.github.io/_posts/2014-12-29-setting-up-a-free-blog.markdown

 * Books
 ```

-The default [Octopress 3] theme would look like this in a browser:
+In a browser, using the default [Octopress 3] theme, this would look like:

 > <img src="/assets/example-markdown-output.png" alt="Example Output" height="170">